JabiruCMS/Platform/readme.md

 ## Modules and module development

 Currently, not all modules that are used by the platform are public.
-Currently it is the case for `bocian`, `catalog`, `stock`, `eshop` and `postal` modules.
+Currently, it is the case for `bocian`, `catalog`, `stock`, `eshop` and `postal` modules.
 You can use the platform without them, as they are not required for the platform to run.
 In order to do so, first clone the repository and then remove these modules from the require section in `composer.json`

 ## Installation